seng438-winter-2024/seng438-a4-eshiAkalumhe14/seng438-a4-team_number.md

 # How the team work/effort was divided and managed
+We decided to tackle each section of the lab individually before to coming together to integrate everything and discuss best options out of our test cases to pick,.
+We decided upon this just so that everyone can get a clear understanding of how mutation tetsing works and .
+As for the GUI testing each member was assigned a functionlities to work on with the option of testing more functions on their end.

 # Difficulties encountered, challenges overcome, and lessons learned
+We encountered difficulties with getting Pitest to work, however after asking around, we learned that the issue was with the project configuration.
+It had to be set up with JSE-1.6 and not 1.8.

 # Comments/feedback on the lab itself
+Even though we figured it out, dealing with Pitest was a bit of a hassle at first.
+However working with Selenium to automate tests on GUI's proved to be rather interesting.